beamercola/defender/src/hooks/animation/readme.md

 #### partialVisibility

-when component is half visible default value is true
+when component is half visible default value is false

 #### leftMargin